Annolu/Ricettario/src/pages/pasta-all-amatriciana/index.md

 I usually start boiling some water and prepare the sauce in the mean time.
 Gently fry the chilli in a bit of oil in a pan for a minute and add the meat.
-Cook until lightly brown, add the black pepper and then the tomato.
+Cook until lightly brown and add the black pepper.
-Some recipes recommend to remove the meat from the pan before adding the tomato, and it makes sense cause it would stay crispier, but I'm lazy and I never do it.
+Remove most of the meat from the pan and set aside, add the tomato to the pan.
-I usually add a pinch of salt and one of sugar.
-Simmer for at least 10-15 minutes, you may need to add some cooking water of the pasta to the sauce if it gets too thick.
+I usually add a small pinch of salt and one of sugar.
+Simmer for at least 10-15 minutes, you may need to add some cooking water from the pasta to the sauce if it gets too thick.

-When the pasta is ready, put some pecorino, pasta and some more oil into the pan (if you decided to remove the meat earlier, this is the point where you would add it back).
+When the pasta is ready, put the pancetta, some pecorino, the pasta and some more oil into the pan.
 Stir and cook until the cheese melts, usually about 15 seconds (this process is called 'mantecatura', you can do it to almost any pasta and risotto dish).